AmitozBrar/AmitozBrar/README.md

-## I'm a Computer Science Student at the university of Windsor
+## I'm a Computer Science Graduate at the university of Windsor

--  I’m currently learning Unity
--  I am looking to develop experience
--  2023 Goals: Gain on-hand coding experience, contribute to group projects, learn as much as I can and make new friends!
--  Fun fact: I like to illustrate